vadimghedreutan/portfolio-2024/README.md

-# My portfolio 2023
+# My portfolio 2024

-This is my personal portfolio website built with Next.js 13, Tailwind CSS, Contentlayer, and MDX Blog.
+This is my personal portfolio website built with Next.js 14, Tailwind CSS, next-mdx-remote, MDX Blog.

 ## Built with

--   Next.js 13
+-   **Next.js 14**
--   Tailwind CSS
+-   **Tailwind CSS**
--   Contentlayer
+-   **next-mdx-remote**
--   MDX Blog
+-   **MDX Blog**

 ## Features

--   Responsive design with mobile-first approach
--   Dark mode support using Tailwind CSS
--   Content managed through Contentlayer
--   Blogging capabilities with MDX Blog
--   Fast, server-side rendering with Next.js 13
+-   **Responsive Design (Mobile-first):** Your portfolio adapts gracefully to any screen size, ensuring optimal viewing on all devices.
+-   **Dark Mode Support:** Provide a visually comfortable experience with Tailwind CSS's built-in dark mode capabilities.
+-   **Blogging with MDX:** Share your insights and projects in a compelling way using MDX's blend of Markdown and React components.
+-   **Fast, Server-side Rendering (Next.js 14):** Benefit from Next.js 14's performance enhancements for both SEO and user experience.

 ## Installation